TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Post-processing strategy.

-*Computer resources are in heavy demand when post-processing with simultaneous tasks - make sure the hardware is capable.*
+*Computer resources are in heavy demand when post-processing with simultaneous tasks - ensure the hardware is capable.*

 !!! success ""

     **Suggested:** `Balanced`.

 !!! info

-    - `Balanced` - items that do not need par repair are post processed one at a time while par repair tasks may also run simultaneously one after another at the same time.
-This means that a post process par repair will not prevent another task from running, but at a cost of using more computer resource
+    - **Balanced** - Items that do not need par repair are post-processed one at a time, while par repair tasks may also run simultaneously one after another at the same time.
+This means that a post-process par repair will not prevent another task from running, but at a cost of using more computer resource
-    - `Aggressive` - will simultaneously post process up to three items including one par repair task
+    - **Aggressive** - Will simultaneously post-process up to three items, including one par repair task.
-    - `Rocket` - will simultaneously post process up to six items including one or two par repair tasks.
+    - **Rocket** - Will simultaneously post-process up to six items, including one or two par repair tasks.

 ### NzbCleanupDisk

-Delete source nzb-file when it is not needed anymore.
+Delete the source nzb-file when it is not needed anymore.

 !!! success ""